Explore UAB

 • Complete additional 24 credit hours of coursework in three semesters.

-• Travel to Birmingham for three four and a half day visits for face-to-face instruction.”
+• Travel to Birmingham for three (3) four-and-a-half day visits for face-to-face instruction.

 • Continue applying course content and refined analytical skills during the distance-learning component of each course.

-• Engage with faculty and classmates via online discussions.
+• Engage with faculty and classmates via synchronous and a-synchronous virtual learning.

 • Year Three

-• Complete a comprehensive examination prior to initiating 18 credit hours of dissertation and non-dissertation research.
+• Complete a comprehensive examination prior to initiating 18 credits of research hours devoted to the applied dissertation.

 • Research an issue of interest to you and/or your organization as you write your applied dissertation.

-• Work closely with your Dissertation Chair and Committee during campus visits for progress review.
+• Work closely with your Dissertation Chair and Committee Members during independently-scheduled visits to campus and via virtual connection.

-• Stay on track to finish your degree in three years by defending your dissertation proposal in the first semester, completing your data analysis in the second semester and completing your discussion sections and final defense in the third semester.
+• Stay on track to finish your degree in three years by defending your dissertation proposal in the fall semester, completing your data analysis in the spring semester and completing your discussion sections and final defense in the summer semester of Year 3.